Orangebloods - Just a Bit Outside: Jake Langi on recruiting and the tech helping UT

 “In what other world is it okay for non-family, adults to be calling your 16-year old daughter and texting her?”

-His new job as a scout for Catapult (more on that later) will allow Langi to spend more time watching his daughter’s senior season of high school volleyball before she goes off to Utah Tech to play for the Trailblazers.
+His new job as a scout for Catapult (more on that later) will allow Langi to spend more time watching his daughter’s junior and senior seasons of high school volleyball before she goes off to Utah Tech to play for the Trailblazers.

 "Once my daughter started receiving recruiting interest, I knew that my time in college football was probably going to be done soon because I wasn't going to miss out on her career,” explained Langi.